tomhuhges/everything-burrito/js/react/ps-redux-starter/README.md

 ### connect

-each container component must be wrapped in react-redux's `connect` function. it takes 2 optional arguments - the [`mapStateToProps`](#mapStateToProps) and [`mapDispatchToProps`](#mapDispatchToProps) callbacks which must be defined beforehand. connect returns a function, and that function then takes the component as an argument.
+each container (stateful) component must be wrapped in react-redux's `connect` function. it takes 2 optional arguments - the [`mapStateToProps`](#mapStateToProps) and [`mapDispatchToProps`](#mapDispatchToProps) callbacks which must be defined beforehand. connect returns a function, and that function then takes the component as an argument.

 ```js
 class Container extends React.Component {
   // ...
 }
 export default connect(mapStateToProps, mapDispatchToProps)(Container)
 ```